 Firefighting exposes Safety Personnel to smoke inhalation.
-This smoke contains a large variety of substances that can cause respiratory diseases.
+Smoke from fires contains a large variety of substances that can cause respiratory diseases.
 Fires release a large variety of items into the atmosphere.
-If this smoke is inhaled, it can cause damage to the lungs.
-The smoke generated by the heating and burning of the materials is also a factor.
-These substances contain toxic gases, particles, and other contaminants.
+If this smoke is inhaled, it can cause lung damage.
+Smoke generated by the heating and burning of the materials is also a factor.
+These materials contain toxic gases, particles, and other contaminants.
 Fires, depending upon where they occur, can burn both natural and synthetic materials.
 For example, smoke from forest or grass fires may contain more natural materials than the smoke from a warehouse fire.

 What Compounds are in Smoke?